freelan-developers/freelan/README.md

 FreeLAN build tools
 ===================

-A set of Python script to automate builds of FreeLAN related libraries.
+A set of Python scripts to automate builds of FreeLAN related libraries.

 Requirements
 ------------